hamburml/docker-flow-letsencrypt/README.md

 <a href='https://ko-fi.com/A130K9R' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=f' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 I am a student and I have founded a game-development startup with other students.
-My income is relatively low so I really appreciate every cup of coffee ;) Thank you :)
+My income is relatively low so I really appreciate every cup of coffee.
+Thank you :)